nmbrone/react-intl-tm/README.md

 ### Options

-- `source` - Path (glob) to source files.
+- `source` - path (glob) to source files.
-- `messages` - Array of the messages extracted by `babel-plugin-react-intl`.
+- `messages` - an array of messages extracted by `babel-plugin-react-intl`.
-- `messagesDir` - Path to directory with messages extracted by `babel-plugin-react-intl`.
+- `messagesDir` - path to directory with messages extracted by `babel-plugin-react-intl`.
-- `translationsDir` - Path to directory with translations files.
+- `translationsDir` - path to directory with translation files.
-- `locales` - Array of locales to maintain.
+- `locales` - an array of locales to maintain.
-- `defaultLocale` - Default locale.
+- `defaultLocale` - default locale.

 ### API

-- `writeFiles()` - Write translations files to `translationsDir`.
+- `writeFiles()` - write translations files to `translationsDir`.
-- `report()` - Print the full report to the console.
+- `report()` - print the full report to the console.
 When called with `{short: true}` option, the report will not include added, removed, and untranslated keys.
-- `results()` - Returns the raw result of the manager's work.
-It can be used for building tools on top of this module.
+- `results()` - returns the raw result of translations manager work.